Traditional French Vin Chaud (Mulled Wine) Recipe

 If you’d like to skip and get straight to the vin chaud recipe, please scroll to the bottom of the page where you will find the easy printable recipe.

-I recently headed to Paris with my husband to take in the Christmas markets and the beauty of France in winter – it was our second year in a row visiting for Christmas, and it was even more lovely than ever.
+In 2018, it was our second year in a row visiting for Christmas, and it was even more lovely than ever.

 While Luke and I were in Paris, we spent much of our time soaking up the wintery sights – Christmas Markets, Chocolatiers who made fancy creations perfect for a Christmas spread, antique shops, over the top stores with crazy displays – it was all such a dream.